Diversity Governance Papers

 The advisory board is composed of the members of the Research Group on “Constitutionalism and Societal Pluralism: Diversity Governance Compared” within the International Association of Constitutional Law IACL.

 Please submit your paper to email@example.com, ensuring it adheres to our editorial policy and citation style.
 We warmly welcome submissions from individuals with diverse backgrounds including those from underrepresented communities and minorities, as well as early-stage researchers.

 Language: English (please note that DiGoP does not offer language editing services)

-Peer review: All papers undergo a blind peer review process and are screened for plagiarism.
+Peer review: All papers undergo a double blind peer review process and are screened for plagiarism.